ctcLink Access for Staff

 - Classified and Hourly staff must submit a timesheet.
 Exempt staff and Faculty only need to report absences.
-Live walkthroughs will be available and details will be posted on the Staff Training page.
+Live walkthroughs are available and details ware posted on the Staff Training page.

 - Watch your email for daily ctcLink updates. these emails will have time-sensitive information that may be related to your role in ctcLink.

 - Attend SBCTC workshops related to your job function (if applicable).

 - Start with the First Month Activity Guides.
 They present a great overview.

 - Review the Report Catalog.
 It’s the perfect place to search for queries.

 - Watch SBCTC‘s topic-specific videos.
 They cover a range of important material.

 - The Staff Training tab contains and array of training notifications, recorded information, PDFs and PowerPoints.

 - The Staff: How Do I …?” section features specific instructions on the most common tasks.
 The tasks are grouped by function.

 - It might feel more comfortable or faster to ask one of our project leads for help, but please consider they are also learning and have a lot of hands-on system adjustments to make now that we’re live.